GeniXCMS/genixcms-docs/docs/api/categories.class.md

 > This Documentation is still need improvement.

 This class is to manage the Categories.
-This category structure is a very simple.
+This category structure is very simple.

 An improvement probably added in the future.
 Below are the explanation each method at the Categories Class.